alirezafrontend/Portfolio/README.md

 🔹 **Built with:** React, Tailwind CSS, JavaScript, HTML, CSS

 ## 🚀 Features
-✔️ Clean, responsive design optimized for all devices ✔️ Interactive sections with smooth animations
+✔️ Clean, responsive design optimized for all devices.
+✔️ Interactive sections with smooth animations.
-✔️ Projects section with live demos and GitHub links
+✔️ Projects section with live demos and GitHub links.
-✔️ About me and skills overview
+✔️ About me and skills overview.
-✔️ Contact form with email integration
+✔️ Contact form with email integration.
-✔️ Easy to extend and customize
+✔️ Easy to extend and customize.

 ## 🛠️ Technologies Used